If you’re using cable Internet, check your bill. You might pay around a $15/month “equipment rental” fee.

 Here are a few examples:

 - Ease of use: You don’t need to do anything.
-The provider will set up the home network work for you and manage the hardware, including firmware update, troubleshooting, etc.
+The provider will set up the home network work for you and manage the hardware, including firmware updates, troubleshooting, etc.

 - Less cluttering: You only have one hardware box instead of two.
 (A retail gateway applies, too.)